Internally in our team, we did the same. For our Valo partner/client

 What makes Doctor great?

-- Check if the Markdown web part with a specific ID exists.
-If not, add it
+Check if the Markdown web part with a specific ID exists.
+If not,

 What makes it great to move your documentation with Doctor to SharePoint?